safety award logo

 Category Descriptions

-Best Overall (up to 2 winners)
+Best Overall (up to 2 winners based on overall visits)

 Comprehensive programs that demonstrate effective safety education and prevention to establish a culture of safety among employees and guests.